 Sonya is passionate about contributing to the growth of the nonprofit sector, and has been recognized by donors and colleagues alike for her professionalism, collaborative approach, and commitment to transparency.
 She received a Bachelor of Arts in English and American Studies from Wesleyan University and a Master of Public Policy from Georgetown University, where she held the Waldemar A. Nielsen Philanthropy Fellowship.
-Sonya is the President of the Board of Directors for the Jaylen D. Berry Foundation and is a Board member of Boston Day and Evening Academy.
+Sonya is a Board member of Boston Day and Evening Academy.

 Martina’s professional and personal experiences have led her to the nonprofit sector where she hopes to support clients who share her passion and commitment to improving and protecting the environment and health of the public.
 Martina received a Bachelor of Arts in Political Science and Environmental Studies from Wesleyan University and a Master of Environmental Management and Geospatial Analysis Certificate from Duke University.

-Matthew brings extensive and impactful nonprofit executive and direct program experience to Page Consulting.
-He is the former executive director of The Second Step, a domestic violence agency based in Newton, MA, a position he was promoted to after several years leading the organization’s Youth and Prevention Programming.
-Prior to his work at The Second Step, Matthew was also a longtime hotline counselor at the Boston Area Rape Crisis Center (BARCC), and taught ESL and GED classes for gang-involved, street-involved, and undocumented youth in one of Massachusetts’ most violent and under-resourced communities.
-He is a talented and experienced grant writer and has overseen and managed substantial government contracts.
-Matthew intimately understands the challenges, pressures, and opportunities that nonprofits face across operations and fundraising, and he brings that unique perspective to bear in his work with Page Consulting.
+Matthew brings nonprofit executive and direct program experience to Page Consulting.
+He served as Executive Director of The Second Step, a domestic violence agency based in Newton, Massachusetts, after developing and leading the organization’s Youth and Prevention Programs and overseeing foundation fundraising and new government contracts.
+Prior to his work at The Second Step, Matthew was a longtime hotline counselor at the Boston Area Rape Crisis Center (BARCC), and taught ESL and GED classes for street-involved and undocumented youth in some of Massachusetts’ most under-resourced communities.
+He is an experienced writer, and has overseen and managed government contracts worth millions of dollars annually.
+Matthew understands the challenges, pressures, and opportunities that nonprofits face across operations and fundraising, and he brings that unique perspective to bear in his work with Page Consulting.

 “Having access to Page Consulting’s knowledge of how the industry works has been huge for us.”